vitkarYallappa/nex-pharma-insights-agent-service-backend/docs/stage0_serp_implementation.md

 # Stage 0 SERP Agent Implementation

 ## 10-Line Prompt:
-Create SERP search agent that handles web search operations through multiple search engines (Google, Bing, SerpAPI) with query optimization and result ranking, includes real API integration with rate limiting and error handling, mock implementation for testing with predefined realistic search results, response processing that validates URLs and extracts metadata like domain and position, service orchestration that coordinates API calls and result aggregation, storage operations to save search results in S3/Minio for downstream processing, database operations to track search metadata and request status in DynamoDB, comprehensive error handling for API failures and invalid responses, support for multi-engine search with deduplication, and environment-based configuration switching between real and mock implementations.
+Create SERP search agent that handles web search operations through multiple search engines (Google, Bing, SerpAPI) with query optimization and result ranking, includes real API integration with rate limiting and error handling, response processing that validates URLs and extracts metadata like domain and position, service orchestration that coordinates API calls and result aggregation, storage operations to save search results in S3/Minio for downstream processing, database operations to track search metadata and request status in DynamoDB, comprehensive error handling for API failures and invalid responses, support for multi-engine search with deduplication, and environment-based configuration for production deployment.

 ## What it covers:
 Web search operations, result extraction, multi-engine support, URL validation